Y. Michal Bodemann: Early life and education: 1944–1966

 Y. Michal Bodemann was born on March 9, 1944.
 His early childhood was spent in the Bavarian Alps where his father, an artist, had withdrawn as part of a community of writers and artists.
 Bodemann completed gymnasium in Korntal near Stuttgart.
 He began his studies at the universities of Munich, Heidelberg and Mannheim.
 In 1966, he moved to Cambridge, Massachusetts where he continued his studies in sociology and literature at Brandeis University.
-Bodemann completed his PhD. at Brandeis University in 1979.
+Bodemann completed his PhD at Brandeis University in 1979.

 PhD thesis: Telemula (1800–1980)

-Bodemann's PhD Thesis entitled Telemula: Aspects of the micro-organization of backwardness in central Sardinia included qualitative fieldwork and methods, ethnographic participant observation, and qualitative interview based research.
+Bodemann's PhD Thesis entitled Telemula: Aspects of the micro-organization of backwardness in central Sardinia included qualitative fieldwork and methods, ethnographic participant observation, and qualitative interview-based research.
 The thesis explored the development of backwardness in a small village in Sardinia from 1800 until 1980.
 It examined how the community became geographically marginalized and how the communal subsistence economy was disrupted and destroyed on account of new forms of taxation and privatization of land as well as the ecological destruction of its natural environment, especially deforestation.
-Furthermore, the dissertation focused on the rise and fall of family compacts in the community and the transformation of its kinship structures over the one hundred years.
+Furthermore, Bodemann's dissertation focused on the rise and fall of family compacts in the community and the transformation of its kinship structures over one hundred years.

 Academic career

 University of Toronto: 1974–2012

 In 1974, Bodemann accepted a teaching position at the University of Toronto where he taught until 2012.
-In 1977 Bodemann became assistant professor at the University of Toronto, quickly becoming appointed to the graduate faculty in 1979 and soon after, associate professor with tenure in 1980.
+He was appointed to the graduate faculty in 1979 and, soon after, was promoted to associate professor followed by tenure in 1980.
 He was appointed to Full Professor in 1993.
-His teaching included classical sociological theory, qualitative sociological methods, focusing on critically examining the praxis of sociological inquiry.
+His teaching included classical sociological theory, and qualitative sociological methods, focusing on critically examining the praxis of sociological inquiry.